-The jaw and gumline have a natural contour to them.
-Disease and tooth loss can alter the appearance and function of the ridge.
+The jaw and gumline have a natural contour that can be altered by disease and tooth loss.
 Before a tooth is extracted, a hard grafting procedure of the bone, or a soft grafting procedure of the gum tissue may be needed to prevent the loss of the contour.

 Hard tissue ridge augmentation is a procedure in which the jawbone is rebuilt.
 This procedure is sometimes necessary for the placement and support of a dental implant.

 Soft tissue ridge augmentation procedures are used to repair the contour and appearance of the gum tissue.
 Both hard and soft ridge augmentations are used to create a more natural look where teeth are missing.

 Ovate pontic refers to a procedure that makes a false tooth look more natural when in the mouth.
 A small concave depression is created in the gum and the contour of the false tooth is built into the depression to create a more natural look.

 Contact Us for a Complimentary Dental Implant Consultation*